Quinoa For People With Diabetes- Yes or No?

 What is unique about quinoa?

-Quinoa is actually a seed, despite being consumed like a grain.
+Quinoa is actually a seed despite being consumed like a grain.
 There are over 120 different kinds.
 The most common and commonly available quinoa varieties are white, red, and black.
-Quinoa keeps you feeling fuller longer due to its high fiber and protein content.
+Quinoa keeps you feeling fuller longer due to its high fibre and protein content.
 There is also evidence to suggest that it may help reduce your chances of high cholesterol and blood pressure.

 Can Quinoa Help People With Diabetes?